pantelis/aiml-common/lectures/rnn/introduction/_index.md

 ## Sequences

 Data streams are everywhere in our lives.
-Weather station sensor data arrive in streams indexed by time,  financial trading data and obviously reading comprehension - one can think of many others.
-We are interested to fit sequenced data with a model and therefore we need a hypothesis set, that is rich enough for sequential tasks.
-In the following we use $t$ as the index variable without this implying any time semantics.
+Weather station sensor data arrive in streams indexed by time,  financial trading data and obviously reading comprehension - one can think of many others. **We are interested to fit sequenced data with a model and therefore we need a hypothesis set, that is rich enough for tasks that require some form of memory**.
+In the following we use $t$ as the index variable without necessarily implying any time semantics.

 _Dynamical systems_ are such rich models where the _recurrent_ state evolution can be represented as: